jeff4/bionotes.github.io/index.md

 * In contrast, **feedforward activation** if there is too much reactant and not enough product and we want the mechanism to work faster.
 This upregulates the activity of the relevant enzymes
 * Cellular respiration and fermentation

+### Handwritten notes on 10 steps of glycolysis and NAD<sup>+</sup> &#8594; NADH
+* Drawn from Alberts Chapter 2: p.80-83: ATP and NAD<sup>+</sup>/NADH.
+See detailed 10 step version of glycolysis in Panel 2-8 on p.
+120-121. \
+* See also JH handwritten notes August 7-9, 2020 have detailed drawings of NAD (Nictonamide adenosine dinucleotide) in both oxidized NAD<sup>+</sup> and reduced NADH forms.
+* Note also that [pure adenine](https://en.wikipedia.org/wiki/Adenine) is just the nucleobase by itself.
+[Adenosine](https://en.wikipedia.org/wiki/Adenosine) refers to adenine covalently bonded to a ribose sugar like in RNA or in NAD.

 ## Lecture 6: Intro Mendel and TH Morgan Fruitfly experiments
 ### August 6, 2020
 *